-Lawmakers and President Donald Trump are still at an impasse over the $5.7 billion the president wants for a border wall.
+The shutdown began Dec.
+22 when Democrats and Trump found themselves at an impasse over the $5.7 billion the president wants for a border wall.
 This amount is about 0.5 percent of the government’s discretionary spending each year and 0.1 percent of the nation’s total annual budget.

-Approximately 380,000 federal employees are furloughed during the shutdown.
-Another 420,000 are working without pay.
+Approximately 380,000 federal employees were furloughed during the shutdown.
+Another 420,000 worked without pay.

-The current shutdown marks the 21st time the federal government has shuttered since 1976, when Congress enacted the modern-day budget process.
+The shutdown marked the 21st time the federal government has shuttered since 1976, when Congress enacted the modern-day budget process.

 The first shutdowns came the very next year, when the government closed on three separate occasions for a total of 28 days.